vioshyvo/mrpt/README.md

 ## Python installation

-Install the module with `pip install git+https://github.com/teemupitkanen/mrpt/`.
+Install the module with `pip install git+https://github.com/teemupitkanen/mrpt/`

+On MacOS, LLVM is needed for compiling: `brew install llvm`

 You can now run the demo (runs in less than a minute): `python demo.py`.
 An example output:
 ~~~~
 Indexing time: 5.993 seconds
 100 approximate queries time: 0.230 seconds